-Green Summer is a campaign for students in joining volunteering programs and held by Vietnam National Unions of Students every summer.
+Green Summer is a campaign for students in joining volunteering programs and held by Vietnam National Union of Students every summer.
 Throughout the campaign, many volunteers nationwide contributed effectively to society, through activities such as building and renovating countryside roads, bridges and charity houses, participating in ensuring safety traffic, and urban civilization communication activities; supporting in university entrance exams.
 Below are some highlights of Green Summer in the recent years:

-- · Successfully signed the next 3yr strategic partnership (2018-2020) with HCM Communist Central Youth Union and well leveraged it as a key important gov. partner for plastic recycle program - · Received HCM Communist Central Youth Union's recognition for SPVB contribution to VN Youth - · Green Summer Campaign official national Kick-off event in Long An REVIVE sampling hit +3K volunteers - · 15 WATER TREATMENT SYSTEMS in 4 provinces (Quang Nam, Ben Tre, Ha Giang, Lang Son) - · 9 sports equipment & 11 playgrounds in Bac Ninh, Hanoi, HCMC, Danang, HCMC, Can Tho - · Brand love increasing: sampling 156K+ bottles of Revive, AQF, 7Up, TEA+, Pepsi, Mirinda, Twister
+- · Successfully signed the second Annex within the framework of the 3yr strategic partnership (2018-2020) with Vietnam National Union of Students and well leveraged it as a key important partner for Sustainability development goals - · Received HCM Communist Central Youth Union's recognition for SPVB contribution to VN Youth - · Green Summer Campaign official national Kick-off events in Long An (2018) and Bac Kan (2019) with +5K volunteers - · 19 WATER TREATMENT SYSTEMS in 8 provinces (Quang Nam, Ben Tre, Ha Giang, Lang Son, Quang Ninh, Hai Phong, Quang Tri, Binh Dinh) - · 9 sport equipment & 12 playgrounds for children in Bac Ninh, Hanoi, HCMC, Danang, HCMC, Can Tho, Ca Mau - · 5 BEACH CLEAN-UP EVENTS in 5 provinces (Hai Phong, Quang Ninh, Binh Dinh, Quang Nam, Ben Tre) with 1K volunteers (SPVB & local), contributed to clean-up 8,5 tons of wastes, increased engagement to more than 230 employees and customers